andris9/docker-wordpress-nginx/README.md

   * All outgoing e-mails are checked - if recipients can't be found from the users table or admin email option, the mail is discarded.
 Helps against trojans that are using PHP `mail()` command to send spam.
   * All WordPress files belong to user `wordpress`, php is executed as `www-data`
   * Only writable folder for user `www-data` is */uploads* - executing php scripts is forbidden from this directory.
 Helps against attackers that upload php files to server
-  * Server and PHP versions are not advertised with headers
+  * Server and PHP version numbers are not advertised with HTTP headers.
+Access to meta files (like readme.html) that include WordPress version number is also restricted (WP version number is not completely hidden though and can be checked)
-  * WordPress MySQL user has only required privileges
+  * WordPress MySQL user has only required privileges (no access to `FILE` or `GRANT OPTION` or other nonsense)
   * No errors are shown to the user
   * 403 errors are displayed as 404
   * WordPress theme and plugin editor is disabled (and would not work anyway as theme and plugin directories are not writable for the php user)